 Everglades National Park

 Unfortunately, if you’re driving, the only way out of Key West is back the way you came.
 So three hours we went, back through the Florida Keys all the way to Homestead near Miami.
 Starting bright and early the next day, we made our way towards the Ernest F. Coe Visitors Center—the gateway to the southern portion of Everglades National Park.
 From here we grabbed a park map, stamped our passports, and got some tips from a park ranger on what to fit in a day of exploring the Everglades.
+After all, visiting this iconic and unique Florida destination full of alligators, gorgeous birds, and fascinating landscapes is definitely one of the best things to do in Florida, and we couldn’t miss the opportunity.

 The first must-do of the Everglades is the Anhinga Trail, just a few minutes from the Ernest F. Coe Visitor Center.
 Beginning at the Royal Palm Visitor Center, the trail is a paved walkway and a boardwalk over Taylor Slough, a freshwater sawgrass marsh.
 While the trail is less than a mile round-trip, it is teeming with wildlife—alligators, turtles, anhingas, herons, egrets, and many other birds, especially in the winter.
 Also nearby is the Gumbo Limbo Trail, which is half as long as the Anhinga Trail, but offers a nice shady alternative with some interesting signage on the local plant life.